tusen-ai/naive-ui/src/tree/demos/enUS/drag-drop.demo.md

 }

 /**
- * You may wonder why the demo is so complicated.
- * I did take both Element UI like & Antd like's API paradigms into consideration.
- * For providing more ability to control the component,
- * Antd's paradigm is better.
- * Although it is harder to get started with.
- * What's more, the time complexity of the demo can be optimized,
+ * The time complexity of the demo can be optimized,
  * but I'm too lazy to optimize it.
  */
 export default {